 My story

-Growing up in the Pacific Northwest, spending my time fishing and hiking while searching for critters, I developed a curiosity for the unseen interplay between an organism’s environment and its behavioral response.
+Growing up in the Pacific Northwest, spending my time fishing and hiking while searching for critters, I developed a curiosity for the unseen interplay between an organism’s environment and how it interacts with it.

 In 2013, I graduated with a B.S. in Ecology and a B.S. in Biology from Seattle Pacific University.
 It was while working with Dr. Ryan Ferrer that I began to hone my research interests and develop my goals to pursue a career in academia.

 Despite my eagerness to begin a career in research, my journey to graduate school took a “non-linear” path.
 A few years between undergrad and graduate school afforded me the opportunity to further develop my interests and learn new skills.
-During this time I was able to work in the biomedical field, teach coral reef ecology in Belize, and assist with a study of elephant behavior.
+During this time I was a barista at a bakery and then worked the canning line at a craft brewery all while still trying to keep my toes in science.
+On the side, I worked in a zebrafish facility, taught coral reef ecology in Belize, and assisted with a study of elephant behavior - all while applying to graduate school year after year.
+In 2016, someone finally took a chance on me and I was awarded the Graduate Student Fellowship at the University of Florida.

 Currently, I am a Human Frontier Science Program (HFSP) postdoctoral fellow in the Spinal Sensory Signalling team of Dr. Claire Wyart at the Paris Brain Institute (ICM) where I am working to understand the integration of sensory information to recruit motor neurons within command circuits in the hindbrain that select behavioral respones.